ChrisMcGowanAu/csvParser/README.md

 I used to roll my own linked lists before the C++ STL came along, and it was fun for me to write code using linked lists again.

 I have tried to make it RFC 4180 compliant.
-This repository consists of three files csvParser.h csvParser.c csvTest.c
+This repository consists of two files csvParser.h csvParser.c

+-- for testing and an example
+csvTest.c

-The third file csvTest.c can be used as an example and for testing The csv file is read by the this function
+The third file csvTest.c can be used as an example and for testing The csv file is read by this function

 CsvType *csv = readCsv(filename, csvSeperator);
 Cells can be acceses via this function